Dharwin77/Healix-Backend/README.md

 ## Abstract

 Healthcare management requires efficient, user-friendly platforms that connect patients with healthcare providers seamlessly.
 Healix is a comprehensive healthcare management system designed to streamline the entire healthcare journey—from appointment scheduling and doctor-patient communication to virtual therapy sessions and medical record management.
-The platform emphasizes accessibility, security, and real-time communication, providing an integrated solution for patients, doctors, and administrators
+The platform emphasizes accessibility, security, and real-time communication, providing an integrated solution for patients, doctors, and administrators.

 ## Project Overview